algorithm-archivists/algorithm-archive/contents/cryptography/cryptography.md

 If the message is altered (possibly by Charlie), then the message can no longer be decrypted with Alice's public key.
 Some examples for public key cryptography:
 * **RSA**: This algorithm calculates a public and a private key from two very large primes.
-    It is (hopefully) near impossible to factor the product of two such primes in a feasable amount of time.
+    It is (hopefully) near impossible to factor the product of two such primes in a feasible amount of time.
-* **ECC or Elliptic-curve cryptography**: Here you calulate the private and public key from two points on an elliptic curve.
+* **ECC or Elliptic-curve cryptography**: Here you calculate the private and public key from two points on an elliptic curve.
     This has the positive side effect that you need smaller numbers than non-ECC algorithms like RSA to achieve the same level of security.

 This section is currently a work-in-progress.
 These methods will also have corresponding chapters in the near future.